Flabbyaxe272/recipebook/docs/recipes/sager-soup.md

 __Servings per Recipe__: 6

 __Description__: While it is quite simple, it's delicious and keeps well in Mason jars for lunches.
-Came into the Farris family from 2016 from the Sager Family (Justin's friend Nathan Sager).
+Came into the Farris family in 2016 from the Sager Family (Justin's friend Nathan Sager).

 ***